-To avoid getting even further behind, several flower blocks (crocus, fuchsia, and all 4 roses) were appliqued while waiting for additional brown fabric to arrive.
+To avoid getting even further behind on this quilt project, several flower blocks (crocus, fuchsia, and all 4 roses) were appliqued while waiting for additional brown fabric to arrive.
 After the fabric arrived, was washed & ironed, the handles were carefully placed to avoid the flowers and remain within the boundaries of the seam allowances.
 This made each handle have a little “bump” at the top of the handle.

 Going back to the basket pattern, the 150% pattern was placed on the light box.
 A folded piece of paper was lined up on top of the fold of the pattern piece.
 After tracing 1/2 of the pattern, excluding the seam allowance, it was cut out on the fold.
 Unfolding this gave me a full size pattern.
 This was traced onto a piece of tag board.
 Only cutting off the outer most part of the tag board this left a perfect template for handle placement that could be traced onto each triangle with a pencil.
 The outer edge of the 1/4″ bias tape was sewn down along the pencil line, then the inner edge was also sewn down.
 The handle placement was smooth and lovely!
 I liked it so much that I (and this shouldn’t surprise anyone) cut the stitches and pulled off all the other handles.